aucker/jlox/README.md

 Few modern languages accept unsafe operations like that.
 Instead, most are **memory safe** and ensure - through a combination of static and runtime checks - that a program can never incorrectly interpret the value stored in a piece of memory.

+### *Executing statements*

+We're running through the previous couple of chapter in microcosm, working our way through the front end.
+Our parser can now produce statement syntax trees, so the next and final step is to interpret them.
+As in expressions, we use the **Visitor** pattern, but we have a new visitor interface, `Stmt.Visitor`, to implement since statements have their own base class.

+By the way, from the `Interpreter.java` file.

+The class is default `PROTECTED` in java.